 These power outlets can be used to plug in electrical equipment such as a cellular telephone or CB radio.
 Follow the proper installation instructions that are included with the equipment you install.

-OnStar System (Option)
+OnStar[®] System (If Equipped)

-Your vehicle may have the OnStar communications service feature.
-The following services are available 24 hours a day from an OnStar representative:
+OnStar is a vehicle communications service.
+The following services are available through a subscription with OnStar and are available 24 hours a day: